lsuxrstudio/xrstudioguides/switchboard/README.md

 ## Troubleshooting

+- One particlarly annoying issue that crops up is that the render node won't join the multi-user session.
+If this happens, click the stop and the disconnect icons next to *just* the render node in Switchboard.
+Then on the render node close and re-open the switchboard listener.
+Click connect and join for the render node back in Switchboard.

 - If you get an error in the Unreal editor that you can't join your session or the "Joining Unreal Session" popup doesn't go away there may be multiuser sessions already running that conflict and that you can’t delete.
 One way to do fix this is to run the following and then press CTRL-C to exit.

     ```bash